p0n3/pan/README.md

 1. Click the "Add Person" button in the header
 2. Fill in the person's name, birth date, and select a group
 3. Click "Add Person" to save

+### Managing People

+- **Delete Person**: Click the trash icon on any person card to delete them (with confirmation)
+- **Sort People**: Use the sort dropdown to organize the list by:
+  - 🎂 Upcoming Birthdays (default)
+  - 👴 Oldest First
+  - 👶 Youngest First
+  - 🔤 Alphabetical (A-Z or Z-A)
+  - 👥 By Group

 ### Managing Groups